What Toys“R”Us Needs To Do Now

 A typical Toys”R”Us location demands parents navigate narrow aisles.
 All are flanked by towers monumentally stacked with boxes upon boxes of toys.
 It’s overwhelming.

 Like a warehouse.
-To decipher it, it’s beholden on parents to first extract the information on consumer review websites and peer evaluations.
+To decipher it, parents must first extract the information on consumer review websites and peer evaluations.
 The store neglects to address the intimidating world of children’s products and children’s development.
 They just sell stuff.
 So with no convenience, no insight, and no brand building, what is their point of differentiation?

 Why not create a fulfilling experience for both children and parents alike?